Self-Hosted GitOps Pipeline: Gitea + ArgoCD Guide

 Build a Self-Hosted GitOps Pipeline with Gitea, ArgoCD, and Kubernetes at Home - Photo by Rahul Mishra on Unsplash

-The error message made no sense: “Permission denied while cloning repository.”
-Wait, what?
-It’s my repository.
+The error message was maddening: “Permission denied while cloning repository.”
+It was my repository.
 On my server.
 In my basement.
 I own everything here, including the questionable Wi-Fi router and the cat that keeps unplugging cables.
-Yet somehow, my GitOps pipeline decided it was time to stage a mutiny.
-If you’ve ever felt personally attacked by your own self-hosted CI/CD setup, trust me, you’re not alone.
+Yet somehow, my GitOps pipeline decided to stage a mutiny.
+If you’ve ever felt personally attacked by your own self-hosted CI/CD setup, you’re not alone.

 This article is here to save your sanity (and maybe your cat’s life).
-We’re diving into how to build a self-hosted GitOps pipeline using Gitea and ArgoCD on your home Kubernetes cluster.
+We’re diving deep into building a self-hosted GitOps pipeline using Gitea, ArgoCD, and Kubernetes on your home lab.
 Whether you’re a homelab enthusiast or a DevOps engineer tired of fighting with cloud services, this guide will help you take back control.
 No more cryptic errors, no more dependency nightmares—just a clean, reliable pipeline that works exactly how you want it to.
 Let’s roll up our sleeves and fix this mess.

-Now, why self-host your CI/CD pipeline?
+But why self-host your CI/CD pipeline?
 For homelab enthusiasts, self-hosting is the ultimate flex.
 It’s like growing your own vegetables instead of buying them at the store.
 You get full control, no vendor lock-in, and the satisfaction of knowing you’re running everything on your own hardware.
-Plus, it’s a great excuse to tinker endlessly with your setup.
-For DevOps engineers, self-hosting means you can tailor the pipeline to your exact needs, ensuring your workflows are as efficient (or chaotic) as you want them to be.
+For DevOps engineers, self-hosting means tailoring the pipeline to your exact needs, ensuring workflows are as efficient—or chaotic—as you want them to be.

-• Gitea: A lightweight, self-hosted Git service that’s perfect for homelabs.
+• Gitea: A lightweight, self-hosted Git service.
 Think of it as GitHub’s chill cousin who doesn’t charge you for private repos.

 • ArgoCD: The GitOps powerhouse that syncs your Git repositories with your Kubernetes clusters.
 It’s like having a personal assistant for your deployments.